Ngurin Bush Tucker Trail is a 2km, grade 2 hike located in the Pilbara, Western Australia. The hike should take around 1.25 hrs to complete.

 Getting there

-The Ngurin Bush Tucker Trail is located in Roebourne, in the North West of Western Australia, situated 30 km east of Karratha.
+The Ngurin Bush Tucker Trail is in Roebourne, in the North West of Western Australia, situated 30 km east of Karratha.
 The town of Roebourne is a prominent historical town on the North West Coastal Hwy.

 About the region

-The Pilbara is located in the north of the state, bordered by the Indian Ocean to the west and extending across the Great Sandy Desert to the Northern Territory border in the east.
+The Pilbara is in the north of the state, bordered by the Indian Ocean to the west and extending across the Great Sandy Desert to the Northern Territory border in the east.
 One of the largest regions in Western Australia, the Pilbara covers 507,896 square kilometres of unique and breathtaking natural landscape.

 The region offers an abundance of rugged gorges, secluded waterfalls and isolated rivers and billabongs within its three national parks; Millstream-Chichester, Karlamilyi and Karijini.
 In addition to its magnificent inland attractions, the Pilbara's coastal plain is home to National Heritage listed Dampier Archipelago and the Montebello and Mackerel islands.